 PFAS, one of these “miracles of science,” can take up to 1,000 years to degrade.
 They are everywhere in our environment and homes.
 PFAS are in carpet, fabrics, coatings for paper, and packaging.
 They can affect the growth, learning, and behavior of infants and have been associated with numerous and extreme health conditions, the entirety of which are still unknown.

 Yet, PFAS are not our only man-made chemical concern.
 According to Chemical and Engineering News:

 No one, not even the Environmental Protection Agency, knows how many chemicals are in use today.
 EPA has more than 85,000 chemicals listed on its inventory of substances that fall under the Toxic Substances Control Act (TSCA).
 But the agency is struggling to get a handle on which of those chemicals are in the marketplace today and how they are actually being used.

 The creation of chemicals is just one way of many that Big Business doesn’t have your best interest at heart, and hasn’t for quite some time.
 Your health and your health freedom go hand in hand and are your own responsibility.
 You aren’t truly free while you are being lied to and deceived.

 Learn about the water and air quality in your community.
 Ask what’s in your food.
 Find out if the businesses in your community are good corporate citizens.
 Find out what it contains before you buy that can of paint or bug spray – and see if there are healthier options.
 Make it your business to find the facts and know the truth and act on that information.
 You will be doing yourself, your family, your community, and the planet a service.

-The 100 Year Lifestyle supports you in educating yourself and taking the actions you deem appropriate to live your best 100 years!
+At The 100 Year Lifestyle we support you.
+Educate yourself and take the actions you deem appropriate to live your best 100 years!
 Claim your birthright of health today!
 Create your support team by finding a chiropractor near you.
 Read other 100 Year Lifestyle articles on toxic chemicals and your health: